 mySociety provides Alaveteli, the open source software that underpins many FoI sites around the world, including our own WhatDoTheyKnow in the UK.

 For campaigners and organisations needing to make multiple FoI requests to large numbers of authorities, or for those who need to keep their requests private until the story is broken, check out Alaveteli Professional.
-This tool is currently in development and will launch first in the UK as WhatDoTheyKnowPro.
+This tool has launched in the UK as WhatDoTheyKnowPro.
 All other Alaveteli sites will then have the option of deploying it for their users, with Info Pro Všechny in the Czech Republic slated to be the first.